The Architecture of Visual Persuasion

 01 // Historical Framing: The Construction of Reality

 My research investigates how corporate media and industrial film have fundamentally shaped modern society.
-Using the history of large-scale industry (such as Rhenish lignite mining) as a lens, I deconstruct how visual narratives were used to legitimize massive environmental interventions.
+Using the history of large-scale industry as a lens, I deconstruct how visual narratives were used to legitimize massive environmental interventions.
 This “Aesthetics of Feasibility” framed industrial expansion as a cultural necessity.
 Understanding these historical patterns is crucial for navigating our current ecological and technological discourses.

 02 // Digital Visual Rhetoric: Algorithms and New Persuasion